Roman-Bureacov/TCSS-491-Game/Game/arena/compiler/README.md

 # Arena Compiler

-The arena compiler is a very simple system.
-The language it uses is much that of a toy language.
+The arena compiler is a very simple system, as depicted below.

+The language itself is an LL(1) language.

 ## `set` name